getlarky/testing/README.md

 1. If you see a message telling you to resign the file, just run the suggested command.
 It won't hurt!
 1. See the tests run!

+### The dudcatcher!!

+This is our first automated test.
+It verifies an android apk to make sure it's free of our most common mistakes when building.
+For more background, see the [relevant issue](https://github.com/getlarky/android/issues/1282).

+**Steps for setup:**

+1. Set up a `LARKY_HOME` environment variable in your ~/.bash_profile.
+It should point to the `android/larky` directory.
+If you see a message like `cmp: assets/www/images/larkylogo.png: No such file or directory`, it's because this variable is not set.
+1. Get bash >= 4.0.
+You can do this by running `brew update && brew install bash`
+1. Ensure you can run the command `aapt` in the terminal.
+1. Ensure you can run the above calabash test :point_up:

+**Steps to run:**

+1. Get a debug apk!
+1. Go to the `testing/` home directory
+1. Run `./dudcatcher.sh <target> <path_to_apk>`.

+You should see output regarding apptentive, branding, bggeo license, and signup/home base!!

 ### Dope ass console

 1. You can also run `calabash-android run <path_to_debug_apk>`.
 You should see an irb menu come up.